proversity-org/jupyter-server/README.md

 the EB instance, the EB load balancer and that the EB load balancer listens on them.

 #### Future automated deployments
+In future this project will perform the following automatically in a deployment script:

+1. Check AWS CLI & EB CLI installed, and credentials exist.
+2. Check status of container registry in Oregon (us-west-2).
+3. Create registry if it does not exist.
+4. Get docker-ecr login details.
+5. Login for the user (these login sessions expire).
+6. Make sure the image build is up to date, otherwise build.
+7. Upload to the registry.
+8. In region North California, allow a user to use an existing application or create a new one.
+9. Allow the user to use an existing environment or create a new one.
+10. Check if .deployment_token exists in project directory root or as an environment variable.
+11. Ask the user for a deployment token if needed and handle the updating of .deployment_token.
+12. Ask the user to specify ports.
+13. Update .ebextensions and save the extra config in a .ports file.
+(This is ignored by git).
+14. Deploy.